Source-Free Domain Adaptation for Question Answering with Masked Self-training: Related Work

 \subsection{Source-free Unsupervised Domain Adaptation}

 Source-free UDA studies the more restricted case of UDA where the source domain data is not available when we adapt the model trained on the source domain to the target domain.
-Most previous research focus on classification problem currently.
+Most previous research has focused on classification problems.
 Source-free UDA is first proposed by \citet{liang2020we}.
 They assume the classification outputs for both source and target domain data should be similar to each other.
 Therefore, they leverage the idea of information maximization \cite{hu2017learning} and fine-tune their encoder to maximize the mutual information between intermediate feature representations and outputs of the classifier.
 3C-GAN \cite{li2020model} is another representative work.
 Given the trained model and target domain data, they use generative adversarial networks \cite{goodfellow2020generative} to produce target-style training samples. \citet{huang2021model} introduce historical contrastive learning into this research field, which contrasts the embeddings generated by the currently adapted model and the historical models.

 Some researchers have introduced Source-free UDA into the study of natural language processing recently. \citet{zhang-etal-2021-matching} combine knowledge distillation and source-free UDA together for sentence classification.
-Specifically, they modify the joint maximum mean discrepancy \cite{long2017deep} to match the joint distributions between a trained source model and target domain samples while performing knowledge distillation. \citet{su-etal-2022-comparison} make a preliminary study for sentence classification and name entity recognition tasks under the source-free setting.
-They compare the performance of different combinations of self-training, active learning and data augmentation strategies.
-However, all these works focus on classification problems or tasks that can be converted to classification problems.
-Therefore, most works design their methods based on the assumption that samples in the same class still form clusters in the target domain.
-Although we also classify each token in the input context sequence for the QA task to predict whether the token is a start or end token, it is impossible for us to cluster input contexts based on this.
-Therefore, most previous source-free UDA approaches cannot be used for QA tasks directly.
+Specifically, they modify the joint maximum mean discrepancy \citep{long2017deep} to match the joint distributions between a trained source model and target domain samples while performing knowledge distillation. \citep{yi2023source} explore the intersection of source-free UDA and learning with noisy labels, addressing the noise in pseudo-labels generated by source models due to domain shifts. \citet{zeng2022domain,wang2023dynamically} extend Source-free UDA to more complicated setting.